makinacorpus/php-corebus/README.md

 architectured projects.

-Discrete means that your domain code will not be tainted by this component code dependency, aside attributes used for targeting command handler methods and event listener methods.
+Discrete means that your domain code will not be tainted by this component hard-dependency, aside attributes used for targeting command handler methods and event listener methods.
 Your domain business code remains dependency-free.

 What does this package provide: